Arizona Labor Laws Guide

 The Fair Labor Standards Act (FLSA) regulates overtime in Arizona.
 According to FLSA, anything over 40 weekly hours worked is considered overtime.

-Unlike some states that specify overtime with daily work hours (i.e., anything over 8 hours per workday), Arizona labor laws have no such regulations.
+Unlike some states, which specify overtime with daily work hours (i.e., anything over 8 hours per workday), Arizona labor laws don’t have such regulations.

 Regarding overtime rates, hourly employees are entitled to 1.5 times their hourly wage when they enter overtime.

-According to the FLSA, certain types of employees are considered exempt from overtime pay, some of which include:
+According to the FLSA, certain types of employees are considered exempt from overtime pay, including:

 - Drivers,